bevanhunt/cyberchipped-python/README.md

 ## Introduction
 CyberChipped enables building powerful AI apps fast by providing three core abstractions.

-These abstractions are the Assistant and 2 helpers: Function and Model.
+These abstractions are the OpenAI Assistant and 2 helpers: AI Function and AI Model.

 Building an OpenAI Assistant with multiple tools and helpers is doable in minimal lines of code.